 - Specifics you’re interested in, like tour name or seat section

-After you’ve researched and ranked the things you want to see and do, map it out – both on an actual map and a calendar.
-The map will give you a visual on how near or far apart everything is, and the calendar will help you plan around activities only available on certain days or times.
+After you’ve researched and ranked the things you want to see and do, map it out – on both an actual map and a calendar.
+The map will give you a visual on how near or far apart everything is.
+And the calendar will help you plan around activities only available on certain days or times.

-Create a visual map for your trip
+Create a visual MAP for your trip

 If you haven’t discovered Google My Maps, this is a great time to try it out!